 The Blue Solutions Initiative develops capacity and supports knowledge exchange on successful approaches to marine and coastal management.

-This webinar series, focussed on marine ecosystem restoration, provides fresh perspectives on how we can benefit from better planning for a healthy marine environment.
+This webinar series, focused on marine ecosystem restoration, provides fresh perspectives on how we can benefit from better planning for a healthy marine environment.

 The fourth webinar, "Building a Business Case for Marine Ecosystem Restoration," will take place on Monday 18 November 2019 from 15:00-16:00 CET (Brussels time) and will focus on two important topics: